 All scripture and liturgical texts must also be acknowledged in the way specified by the copyright holder.

 The Diocesan Liturgy Council recommends the following resources to parishes and schools:

-The Sorting Liturgical Music Practice Note raises some of the copyright issues associated with using images in prayer and liturgy.
-This Digital Prayer website lists some websites that contain free images and audio tracks.
-In keeping with the recommendations made in the Practice Note members of the diocesan community are asked to acknowledge all resources used in prayer and liturgy, even when they are free of copyright and a blanket permission is given.
+In keeping with the recommendations made in the Practice Note mentioned above, members of the diocesan community are asked to acknowledge all resources used in prayer and liturgy, even when they are free of copyright and a blanket permission is given.
 This not only fulfils the moral obligation identified in the Australian Copyright Council document, but also means we are helping each other by sharing our resources.